buenorc/stratification/README.md

 The algorithm requires as input data the following information:

-1) pair of integers related to the number of grid points in m- and n- direction (same integer name specified in mdf file)
+1) the number of grid points in m- and n- direction (same pair of integer name specified in mdf file)
 2) a text file indicating the profile of each activated constituent (profile must be specified from bottom to surface)

 The program generates an output file, ***stratification.ini***, that can be used in the Delft3D model.